Bees’ Needs Week 2019

-Bees’ Needs Week is an annual event coordinated by Defra, working alongside and involving a number of charities, businesses, conservation groups and academic institutions to help raise awareness of bees and other pollinators.
+Bees’ Needs Week is an annual event coordinated by Defra, working alongside charities, businesses, conservation groups and academic institutions to help raise awareness of bees and other pollinators.
 It is part of the National Pollinator Strategy in England’s wider work for bees and other pollinators.

 Bees and other pollinators are vital to growing lots of our favourite foods and for plants to flourish in our fields and gardens.
 Bees’ Needs Week is a great opportunity for you to find out more about how important pollinators are and how you can support them.